Freyr: Skírnismál

-When Skírnir finds Gerðr he starts by offering her treasures if she will marry Freyr.
+Skírnir goes to the hall of the Giant Gymir, the father of Gerðr.
+When Skírnir finds Gerðr he starts by offering her treasures if she will rendezvous with Freyr.
 When she declines he forces her to accept by threatening her with destructive magic.

 Ynglinga saga

 Yngvi-Freyr constructs the Temple at Uppsala in this early 19th century artwork by Hugo Hamilton.

 "In Freyr's Temple near Uppsala" (1882) by Friedrich Wilhelm Heine.

 Snorri Sturluson starts his epic history of the kings of Norway with Ynglinga saga, a euhemerized account of the Norse gods.
 Here Odin and the Æsir are men from Asia who gain power through their prowess in war and Odin's skills.
 But when Odin attacks the Vanir he bites off more than he can chew and peace is negotiated after the destructive and indecisive Æsir-Vanir War.
 Hostages are exchanged to seal the peace deal and the Vanir send Freyr and Njörðr to live with the Æsir.
 At this point the saga, like Lokasenna, mentions that incest was practised among the Vanir.